miguelteixeiragomes/dimensional_analysis/README.md

 ### Declaring new dimensions

-To declare new dimensions the base dimensions - 'Length', 'Time', 'Mass', 'Charge', 'Temperature' - can be used in conjunction with the `struct` `MUl_DIMS` and `DIMS_POW`:
+To declare new dimensions the base dimensions - 'Length', 'Time', 'Mass', 'Charge', 'Temperature' - can be used in conjunction with the `struct`s `MUl_DIMS` and `DIMS_POW`:

 ```
 using Force = MUL_DIMS<Mass, Length, DIMS_POW<Time, -2>::value>::value; // note: 'Force' is already defined in the library